greco-project/pvcompare/docs/model_assumptions.rst

     \text{tc} &= \text{total cookin}g \\
     \text{ec} &= \text{electicity cooking} \\

-2)  the population of the country is requested from `EUROSTAT <https://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&plugin=1&language=en&pcode=tps00001>`_.
+2)  the population of the country is taken from `EUROSTAT <https://ec.europa.eu/eurostat/tgm/table.do?tab=table&init=1&plugin=1&language=en&pcode=tps00001>`_.
-3)  the total residential demand is divided by the countries population and multiplied by the house population.
-The house population is calculated by the number of storeys and the number of people per storey.
+3)  the total residential demand is divided by the country's population and multiplied by the population.
+The population is calculated by the product of the number of houses, the number of storeys and the number of people per storey (for assumptions see :ref:`building_assumptions`).
 4)  The load profile is shifted due to country specific behaviour following the approach of HOTMAPS.
 For further information see p.127 in `HOTMAPS <https://www.hotmaps-project.eu/wp-content/uploads/2018/03/D2.3-Hotmaps_for-upload_revised-final_.pdf>`_.